segmentio/segment-docs/src/connections/destinations/catalog/amazon-personalize/index.md

 While setting up the new role, add the policy you created in the previous step.

-Finish with any other setup items you may want (like `tags`).
+Finish with any other set up items you may want (like `tags`).
 Once that's complete, search for and click on your new roles from the [IAM home](https://console.aws.amazon.com/iam/home#/home).

 Select the "Trust Relationships" tab, then click the "Edit trust relationship" button.